How AI-Human Collaboration Skyrocketed 4 Real Campaigns

 Albert was developed based on the notion that you can simply get much more done and see immediate results in less time than you could expect.
 It’s the AI platform that combines marketing departments, plans advertising strategies in advance, executes campaigns, and optimizes along the way.

-To provide an idea of what’s possible when advertises join forces with AI, we decided to pull the curtains for a behind the scenes look at our customers’ campaigns.
+To provide an idea of what’s possible when advertisers join forces with AI, we decided to pull the curtains for a behind the scenes look at our customers’ campaigns.
 Check out these 4 case studies:

 1) A Retail Brand Increased Return on Ad Spend by 30% with Better Efficiency and Insights

-Challenge: Carbtree & Evelyn has been pampering customers with home spa products and fragrances, among others, since 1972 in over 200 stores across 65 countries.
+Challenge: Crabtree & Evelyn has been pampering customers with home spa products and fragrances, among others, since 1972 in over 200 stores across 65 countries.
 Its advertisers managed campaigns manually and kept reaching the same audience.
 The company wanted to reach new audiences, yet lacked necessary insights.

 Results: The company welcomed new personas data and, with Albert’s insights, understands its customer journey better.
 That contributes to both branding and product development.
 Return on ad spend quickly increased by 30% – without increasing media spend.